Comparing Open Source Database Options

 Best For:

-- Applications requiring complex data relationships
+- Applications requiring complex queries

 - Geospatial data (PostGIS extension)